The designated lead contact for TALC is currently Chris Demas. Please direct inquiries about the TALC program her way.

 Any public or private non-profit, post-secondary, academic library in Tennessee that wishes to participate in the Tennessee Academic Library Cooperative (TALC) program may do so by providing written notice to the current TBR Library Deans/Directors Chair (or their designee).
-The current chair (2019) is Robert Benson; their designee is Maud Mundava.
+The current chair (2020) is Mary Ellen Spencer; their designee is Chris Demas.

 Institutions who wish to withdraw their participation from the TALC program may terminate their agreement by providing six (6) months' written notice to the current TBR Library Deans/Directors chair (or their designee).